extsamoreno/meli_bootcamp7/10_desafio1/README.md

   (If the import of the collection through the link does not work, the collection is also attached in the file "Meli Challenge 1 - SocialMeli.postman_collection.json" located in the resources package)

+- Inside the resources package, the generated javadoc documentation is also attached

 ### Requirements

 1. To be able to carry out the action of “Follow” a certain seller